turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 1. One numeric column
 1. Two DateTime columns: created_at and updated_at

+A couple of things to keep in mind as you're designing your schema:

+* Foreign Keys do not count as an integer column
+* You should not create columns that duplicate data.
+For example, in Pets/Shelters, a Shelter should not store a "pet_count" column since the count of Pets can also be found by counting the number of associated pets

 **Schema Design will be reviewed at our first check-in**

 ## User Stories